notfleshka/AnyKernel3-A52-A72/README.md

 **UPD: Now this also includes build script for kernel, all configs are inside the script.
 Just put the `build.sh` inside kernel's source, modify configs to your needs and run the script.
 Simple as that.**

+**UPD2: Some people asked how do I add APatch support to Samsung kernels, now in this repo there is an `apatch_defconfig` file which has kernel settings needed for disabling Samsung securities which makes APatch work.**

 ----------------------------------------------------------------------------------
 AnyKernel3 - Flashable Zip Template for Kernel Releases with Ramdisk Modifications